-If you would like to join us, or even just like to visit a practice to see what it is like, and chat to the men, we practice almost every Wednesday between October and May, at our NEW VENUE which relocates us back to Henfield, at the Catholic Church Hall, off Church Lane BN5 9PF Practices generally start at 8.00pm.
+If you would like to join us, or even just like to visit a practice to see what it is like, and chat to the men, we practice almost every Wednesday between October and May, at our venue which relocates us back to Henfield, at the Catholic Church Hall, off Church Lane BN5 9PF Practices generally start at 8.00pm.
 No experience is necessary at all, and we are happy to train men up from scratch.
 We welcome new men at any time during the practice season, but preferably before Christmas if you expect to dance out with us in the following year.
 If you are already an experienced man, or a musician (male or female) with relevant experience, perhaps from another Morris side, or recently moved to the area, then of course you would be welcome too.

 The video on the right is one of our own Chanctonbury tradition dances, called the Cricket Dance.
-Performed here towards the end of our annual cycle tour.
+Performed here towards the end of one of our annual cycle tours.
 This is one of the many dances you will learn in your first winter practice season, and be able to dance in public the following summer.

 Seen our ad for ‘Recruits’ and want to know more?